Riverpark Aquatics

 • Blue Pearl Shrimp thrive in heavily planted tanks with plenty of hiding spots created by plants, rocks, and driftwood.

-• A minimum tank size of 20 liters is ideal for a small group, as they are active breeders in stable environments.
+• A minimum tank size of 20 litres is ideal for a small group, as they are active breeders in stable environments.

 • Use a soft, fine substrate to protect their feelers, and live plants help create a more secure and natural habitat.